 May 13th, 2020: Tammi Kohlman, the coordinator of the Destination Zero suicide prevention initiative in Fond du Lac County, talked with Spencer about the Tools2Thrive being highlighted throughout the month on CSI’s website and Facebook page.
 These practical tools include owning your feelings, finding the positive after loss, eliminating toxic influences, creating healthy routines, and supporting & connecting with others.

 January 8th, 2020: Tammi Kohlman spoke with KFIZ’s Spencer Wagen about the successful QPR Suicide Prevention training effort across Fond du Lac County in 2019, with 58 training sessions being held and 966 individuals trained.
 They also discussed Destination Zero’s new workplace mental health pilot program (CLICK HERE for more information) and the role co-workers can play in preventing suicides.

 September 25th, 2019: Chaplain Doug Hedman and Tammi Kohlman spoke with KFIZ’s Bob Hoffmaster about the upcoming Fond du Lac Warrior Summit, which will be held on Friday, October 18th at Marian University’s Stayer Center, from 8:30am-4:30pm.
 Complete details and registration form is located HERE.
 Registration closes Friday, October 4th.

 October 31st, 2018: Dr. Jim Salasek spoke with KFIZ’s Bob Hoffmaster about CSI’s structure and community priorities.
-CLICK HERE to listen to the interview, and learn more about CSI’s efforts to promote the social, emotional and behavioral well-being of ALL Fond du Lac County residents.
+They discussed CSI’s efforts to promote the social, emotional and behavioral well-being of ALL Fond du Lac County residents.